 - Anxiety with symptoms such as palpitation, sweating, and tremor

-The recommended daily dose of propranolol in the management of anxiety is 40mg once daily.
+The recommended daily dose of propranolol in anxiety management is 40mg once daily.

-If necessary, this dose can be increased up to 40mg 3 times a day.
+This dose can be increased up to 40mg 3 times a day if necessary.

 For dosage instructions, follow the directions of the prescriber.

-The use of beta-blockers, such as propranolol, is associated with several possible side effects.
+Beta-blockers, such as Propranolol, are associated with several possible side effects.
 Common side effects include: